StoryJournalToolsFAQBegin

 The hero counts down to the next meteor shower’s peak in real time.
 That’s the headline answer to “when’s the next one.”

-Set your location — either the “Use my location” button or by typing a city — and the tool adds the peak time in your own timezone and a visibility read for your latitude.
+Set your location — type a city, or tap “Or use my exact location” underneath — and the tool adds the peak time in your own timezone and a visibility read for your latitude.
 Nothing is stored; the math runs in your tab.

 Getting the most out of a meteor shower